 Geography: This is an obvious point, but an important one.
 Stanford is in the heart of Silicon Valley on a campus dotted with massive palm trees that sway in the afternoon breezes.
 In the winter months, when Harvard students are bundled up and trudging through ice and snow, Stanford MBAs might still be wearing shorts.
 The Stanford campus is located between San Jose and San Francisco, which is about a 45-minute drive away.
 The Harvard Business School, of course, is in Boston, one of the world’s most dynamic and inviting cities.
 Fenway Park, home of the Boston Red Sox, is just minutes away.
 So is world-class arts and culture of all kinds.
 But the winter months can be brutal in New England so the east-west difference is a big one.

 Size: With about 390 students per class, Stanford pretty much guarantees that almost every student knows each other.
-A Stanford class is less than half that of Harvard which has the largest MBA enrollment of any top school in the world.
+A Stanford class is less than half that of Harvard which has the largest MBA enrollment of any top U.S. school.
 Total full-time MBA enrollment at Stanford is just 765, versus Harvard’s 1,837.
 It’s the difference between “intimate scale” and “large scale.”

-Stanford now boasts 13 tiered classrooms, up from 11, 20 flat-floored classrooms, up from eight, and 70 breakout and study rooms, a huge improvement from 28 previously.
-The larger number of breakout rooms, in particular, have helped the school to more effectively deliver its new curriculum changes that emphasize smaller seminar-style courses.
-A new 600-seat auditorium replaces the previous 324-seat model.
+Stanford now has 13 tiered classrooms, up from 11, 20 flat-floored classrooms, up from eight, and 70 breakout and study rooms, a huge improvement from 28 previously.
+The larger number of breakout rooms, in particular, have helped the school to more effectively deliver a curriculum that emphasizes smaller seminar-style courses.
+A new 600-seat auditorium replaced the previous 324-seat model.
 There also are eight 16-person seminar rooms, to allow for more intimate instruction, eight showers for MBA students who also can use the university athletic center next store, and an 870-car underground parking structure on a campus where parking was always an ordeal.
-But that still makes it 34 buildings to nine, if you’re counting.
+But that still makes it 35 buildings to nine, if you’re counting.

 Culture: When Harvard Business School opens its essay section inquiring about “your three most substantial accomplishments”, it’s not a leap to believe that Harvard – a bastion of higher overachievement – is signaling that “accomplishment”, past and future, is paramount.
 That Harvard people value getting things done comes through loud and clear.
 My favorite question on the Harvard application, though, is one of four optional essays, with a 400-word limit: “When you join the HBS Class of 2013, how will you introduce yourself to your new classmates?”
 This gets at the aspiring students’ sense of identity, and how they present themselves, and may shed light on how they might fit into a diverse group of students.
 The answer might also shed light on applicants’ anxiety about joining such a potent group.